-Monday Morning Art School: searching for meaning in Sedona
+Monday Morning Art School: meaning and mediocrity

 Watch Me Paint: World-Class Art, World-Class Instruction